microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the Build menu, the TailspinToys-CI build definition is selected, the ellipsis next to it is highlighted, and Queue new build is highlighted in the shortcut menu.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image102.png "Queue a new build")

 2. This will present a popup titled "Queue build for TailspinToys-CI."
-Click the "Queue" button at the bottom of the popup.
+Select the "Queue" button at the bottom of the popup.

     ![The Queue button is selected at the bottom of the popup dialog box.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image103.png "Queue button")